-SOLENO THERAPEUTICS, INC. THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF SOLENO THERAPEUTICS, INC.
+SOLENO THERAPEUTICS, INC.

+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF SOLENO THERAPEUTICS, INC.

-The undersigned hereby appoints Anish Bhatnagar and James Mackaness, or either of them as proxies and attorneys-in-fact of the undersigned, with the power of substitution, and hereby authorizes them to represent and vote all shares of common stock of Soleno Therapeutics, Inc. (the "Company") standing in the name of the undersigned on April 12, 2023, with all powers which the undersigned would possess if present at the 2023 Annual Meeting of Stockholders of the Company to be held on May 25, 2023 or at any adjournment or postponement thereof.
+The undersigned hereby appoints Anish Bhatnagar and James Mackaness, or either of them as proxies and attorneys-in-fact of the undersigned, with the power of substitution, and hereby authorizes them to represent and vote all shares of common stock of Soleno Therapeutics, Inc. (the "Company") standing in the name of the undersigned on April , 2023, with all powers which the undersigned would possess if present at the 2023 Annual Meeting of Stockholders of the Company to be held on May 25, 2023 or at any adjournment or postponement thereof.
+Receipt of the Notice of the 2023 Annual Meeting of Stockholders and Proxy Statement and the 2022 Annual Report is hereby acknowledged.

 Virtual Meeting will be at 8:00 a.m.
 Pacific Time on Thursday, May 25, 2023.
-The Virtual link for the meeting is https://us06web.zoom.us/j/87447182504?pwd=S2VnMnViMEtrejlvTHFGZDd6L2pQQT09 Meeting ID: 874 4718 2504 Passcode: 553141
+The Virtual link for the meeting is https://us06web.zoom.us/j/87447182504?pwd=S2VnMnViMEtrejIvTHFGZDd6L2pQQT09 Meeting ID: 874 4718 2504 Passcode: 553141